A Guide to Paddling Portland Harbor

 Beyond Chandler’s Wharf, the densest stretch of the working waterfront begins.
 From here to the Casco Bay Bridge you’ll see almost entirely commercial fishing traffic, boat yard, and fish processing.
 Though initially industrial in its aura, this section of waterfront is quite beautiful in its own right.
 As you paddle along this section, remember than few major coastal cities in the United States still have significant fishing oriented waterfronts.

 It was in this part of the harbor that a group of boys playing with fireworks sparked a massive fire that burnt down much of the city.
-That was on July 4, 1866.
-More than 10,000 people were left homeless.
+The Great Fire of 1866 occurred on July 4 and left more than 10,000 people homeless.
 This was the last time that the city faced widespread destruction.